Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 • Location: Central Iceland, under Vatnajökull (64.64°N, 17.56°W).

-• Details: Iceland’s second highest peak.
-The eruption produced the largest lava field since the 18th century.
+• Details: The second-highest volcano in Iceland.
+Its eruption produced the country’s largest lava field since the 18th century.

 • Fagradalsfjall